Esri/joint-military-symbology-xml/README.md

 ## Issues

 * Not all of the symbols in MIL-STD 2525D or NATO APP-6(C) are included in this initial release, as not all of the appendices/chapters have been instantiated as XML data.
-* The image resources (svg/png) provided by DISA, used to display the individual elements of a complete symbol, are not all present and many are not currently "wired" in to the XML instance data, at this time.
+* The image resources (svg/png) provided by DISA, used to display the individual elements of a complete symbol, are not supplied with this repo.
+They are still a work in progress at DISA and many are not currently "wired" in to the XML instance data, at this time.
+We will provide sample code in the future that includes and uses some of these available graphic files.

 Find a bug or want to request a new feature?
 Please let us know by submitting an issue.